Sumichaaan19/ubepandan/README.md

 # UBE-PANDAN

-Based on eva 01 colors from Evangelion anime.
+Based on EVA01 colors from Evangelion anime.

 ## 🛠 Installed Programs